 What is a Content Gap Analysis?

-A content gap analysis involves analysing the existing content and finding potential rooms for improvement.
+A content gap analysis involves analyzing the existing content and finding potential room for improvement.
 The method involves identifying the existing content pieces that must align with the various stages of the target audience’s buyer’s journey.

-Analysing the existing contents will enable you to understand where you need to improve and how you could effectively guide the readers to drive profitable customer actions.
+Analyzing the existing content will enable you to understand where you need to improve and how you could effectively guide the readers to drive profitable customer actions.

 A thorough content gap analysis would include an audit of the following –